-Loryna should be taken at around the same time every day.
-The pills should be taken in order according to the packaging.
+Loryna should be taken at roughly the same time every day and in the order according to the packaging.
 You should have your period during the four days of inert, or inactive, tablets.
-Take Loryna at a time of day when you are most likely to remember to avoid late or missed doses.
+To avoid any missed or late doses, take Loryna at a time of day when you are most likely to remember.

-If you miss one pill, take it as soon as you remember, and take your next pill at your regular time.
+In case you miss a pill, take it as soon as you remember and continue as normal.
 You may end up taking two pills in one day, which is not going to cause any problems.
 You do not need to use a back-up birth control method if you only missed one pill.
-If you miss two pills in a row, you should take two pills on the day you remember and two pills the next day.
-Then resume taking one pill daily at your regular time.
-You should use a back-up birth control method if you are sexually active in the seven days after you restart your pills.
+If you miss 2 or more pills in a row, take 2 pills as soon as you remember and 2 pills the following day.
+Then resume taking 1 pill daily at your regular time.
+Make sure to use a back-up birth control method if you are sexually active in the 7 days after you restart your pills.

 Possible side effects of Loryna include:

 Certain medications can interfere with the way Loryna works and lead to reduced effectiveness of Loryna.
 These include: